 As noted above, the mass of emitted dust seems, within a factor or 2, to be approximately equal to the mass of emitted gas.
 The flow of gas carries dust grains to a several-hundred-meter-per-second terminal velocity within a few nuclear radii.
 Subsequently, the grains move in orbits that depend on the ratio of solar radiation pressure to solar gravity.
 Some grains are blown almost directly away from the sun by radiation.
 The larger grains move in Keplerian orbits, with their gravitational attraction to the sun effectively reduced because of radiation pressure, and produce a broad, curved dust tail.
-The very largest grains have orbits much like the comet's and lie in a thin sheet in comet's orbit plane, sometimes visible in an "anti-tail" or sunward sp.
-The very smallest cometary dust particles are probably swept from the se system by the solar wind.
+The very 24 largest grains have orbits much like the comet's and lie in a thin sheet in the comet's orbit plane, sometimes visible in an "anti-tail" or sunward spike.
+The very smallest cometary dust particles are probably swept from the solar system by the solar wind.

-Sunlight scattered by dust particles is responsible for the continuum liftom the coma, tail, and anti-tail.
-The particles are heated by sunlight a emit thermal infrared radiation with a superimposed silicate spectral feat near the wavelength of 10 μ m, probably because of silicates.
-The infra observations show that in addition to silicates the dust contains a blumaterial presumed to be carbon.
-The silicate signature is strikingly sim to that seen in circumstellar shells around giant and supergiant oxygen-stars, and the black, sootlike material appears to be similar to dust surrou ing carbon-rich stars.
-The silicate signature is also seen through absorption dust in the interstellar medium between Earth and the galactic center.
-I interstellar dust may be produced by red giant stars, novae, and supernovae
+Sunlight scattered by dust particles is responsible for the continuum light from the coma, tail, and anti-tail.
+The particles are heated by sunlight and emit thermal infrared radiation with a superimposed silicate spectral feature near the wavelength of 10 μ m, probably because of silicates.
+The infrared observations show that in addition to silicates the dust contains a black material presumed to be carbon.
+The silicate signature is strikingly similar to that seen in circumstellar shells around giant and supergiant oxygen-rich stars, and the black, sootlike material appears to be similar to dust surrounding carbon-rich stars.
+The silicate signature is also seen through absorption in dust in the interstellar medium between Earth and the galactic center.
+This interstellar dust may be produced by red giant stars, novae, and supernovae.

-New comets appear to emit dust grains copiously, and these form spacetime tacular dust tails.
-Periodic comets have some dust in their comae but do have pronounced dust tails.
-The dust in the comae of comets Encke to Kohoutek had thermal emission spectra, which suggests the presence of lagrains.
-These large grains give thermal radiation without the silicate signate which requires grains to have radii of less than 10 μ m.
+New comets appear to emit dust grains copiously, and these form spectacular dust tails.
+Periodic comets have some dust in their comae but do not have pronounced dust tails.
+The dust in the comae of comets Encke and Kohoutek had thermal emission spectra, which suggests the presence of large grains.
+These large grains give thermal radiation without the silicate signature, which requires grains to have radii of less than 10 μ m.

-Altogether, observations in visible light and at infrared wavelengths se to indicate that comets emit dust particles ranging in size from less that micrometer to more than a centimeter.
-In addition, fragmentation of nucleus observed in some comets suggests that "particles" as large as he dreds of meters can be produced by splitting of the nucleus.
-The recomet West broke into four large pieces of similar brightness and with sim dust production.
-It appears that the dust-ice mixture is not a surface promenon but prevails throughout the cometary nucleus.
+Altogether, observations in visible light and at infrared wavelengths seem to indicate that comets emit dust particles ranging in size from less than a micrometer to more than a centimeter.
+In addition, fragmentation of the nucleus observed in some comets suggests that "particles" as large as hundreds of meters can be produced by splitting of the nucleus.
+The recent comet West broke into four large pieces of similar brightness and with similar dust production.
+It appears that the dust-ice mixture is not a surface phenomenon but prevails throughout the cometary nucleus.

-Comet grains left in interplanetary space may make a significant contribution to the zodiacal light, a glow produced by sunlight reflected from in planetary dust grains.
-These grains probably originate largely from asterfragmentation and cometary dust, as well as from interstellar dust enter the solar system.
-The zodiacal cloud must be continuously replenished cause the larger grains spiral into the sun in a relatively short time as a reof the Poynting-Robertson effect, and the smaller grains are blown out the solar system even more quickly.
+Comet grains left in interplanetary space may make a significant contribution to the zodiacal light, a glow produced by sunlight reflected from interplanetary dust grains.
+These grains probably originate largely from asteroid fragmentation and cometary dust, as well as from interstellar dust entering the solar system.
+The zodiacal cloud must be continuously replenished because the larger grains spiral into the sun in a relatively short time as a result of the Poynting-Robertson effect, and the smaller grains are blown out of the solar system even more quickly.

-Large pieces of cometary debris follow orbits closely associated with parent comet.
-When this debris impacts Earth, it produces the familiar met showers.
-For example, comet Halley's debris is responsible for two show one in early May and one in late October.
-Halley's showers last only above week, demonstrating a strong concentration of the orbiting debris.
+Large pieces of cometary debris follow orbits closely associated with the parent comet.
+When this debris impacts Earth, it produces the familiar meteor showers.
+For example, comet Halley's debris is responsible for two showers, one in early May and one in late October.
+Halley's showers last only about a week, demonstrating a strong concentration of the orbiting debris.